Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-13_CreateAKanBanBoard/Index.md

 </ChildContent>
 ```

-The above code block will create a column and name it To-Do.
+The above code block will create a column with the name To-Do.
 You can repeat the `<dropzone element>` code block to create as many columns as you want.

+### Defining Card Items
+Card items are individual items on a board that can be moved between columns.

+By the end of your tutorial, your code razor file should look like this.

 @page "/kanban"